• UH Title IX Directory

 Previously AP 9.920, the purpose of AP 1.202 is:

-• To comply with complaint procedure requirements under various federal and state nondiscrimination statutes, rules, and regulations1 and to carry out University policies, including but not limited to, Executive Policy EP 1.202, Nondiscrimination, Equal Opportunity, and Affirmative Action Policy; EP 1.204, Sex and Gender Based Misconduct Policy; and UH Board of Regents Policy RP 1.205, Policy on Nondiscrimination and Affirmative Action (together, the “Policies”).
+• To comply with complaint procedure requirements under various federal and state nondiscrimination statutes, rules, and regulations1 and to carry out University policies, including but not limited to, Executive Policy EP 1.202, Nondiscrimination and Equal Opportunity Policy; EP 1.204, Sex Based Misconduct Policy; and UH Board of Regents Policy RP 1.205, Policy on Nondiscrimination (together, the “Policies”).

 • To provide a fair, objective, equitable, timely, and effective means of addressing and resolving discrimination complaints.
 By ensuring due process in the investigation and resolution of complaints, it is hoped that a spirit of openness, fairness, and civility will govern relations among members of the University community.

-The University of Hawai‘i Policy on Nondiscrimination and Affirmative Action provides the overarching framework to implement the University of Hawai‘i Board of Regents Policy RP 1.205 on Nondiscrimination and Affirmative Action.
-This Executive Policy also provides the administrative framework to ensure compliance with applicable federal and state statutes, rules and regulations, and provisions in the collective bargaining agreements regarding nondiscrimination, equal opportunity, and affirmative action, as applicable.
-This includes compliance with federal contractor affirmative action mandates pursuant to Executive Order 11246 and implementing regulations for protected veterans and individuals with disabilities.
+The EP 1.202 University of Hawai‘i Nondiscrimination and Equal Opportunity Policy provides the overarching framework to implement the University of Hawai‘i Board of Regents Policy RP 1.205 on Nondiscrimination.
+This Executive Policy also provides the administrative framework to ensure compliance with applicable federal and state statutes, rules and regulations, and provisions in the collective bargaining agreements regarding nondiscrimination, and equal opportunity, as applicable.
+This includes compliance with implementing regulations for protected veterans and individuals with disabilities.

 This policy does not cover general harassment that is not based on a protected category.
 For allegations involving Workplace Violence, please refer to EP 9.210 or contact your respective campus designee.